George Wesler

 plant-derived aluminum

 Nearly all plants contain aluminum; if your mineral supplement contains little or no aluminum, it is NOT plant-derived.
 If it is not plant-derived, it is also NOT negatively charged.
 Therefore, it is not very well assimilated or absorbed.
 However, according to food chemistry, plant-derived minerals are 100% absorbable.
 If this is true, comparing any metallic mineral to a Senonian plant-derived mineral would be like comparing sawdust to oatmeal.
-Pure Senonian plant-derived minerals result from plants converting hydrophobic metallic minerals to hydrophilic (water soluble) minerals through the root system as they grow by a process known to science as photosynthesis.
+Pure Senonian plant-derived minerals result from plants converting hydrophobic metallic minerals to hydrophilic (water-soluble) minerals through the root system as they grow by a process known to science as photosynthesis.

 This natural process basically sidesteps the standard digestive time of about 15 hours, as required for the small number of metallic minerals to be actually utilized.